ahmadjie/BookTick/README.md

 # BOOKTICK

 Get your event tickets with BOOKTICK: the convenient, paperless, ticketing solution.
-Now you can create events, organize events, sell event tickets yourself, make event invitations online
+Now you can create events, organize events, sell event tickets yourself, make event invitations online, buy tickets everywhere and anywhere.

 ## Table of Contents